kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 mysqlopsrequest.ops.kubedb.com/my-scale-up created
 ```

-**Verify Scale Up Succeeded :**
+**Verify Scale-Up Succeeded:**

 If everything goes well, `KubeDB` enterprise operator will scale up the StatefulSet's `Pod`.
-After scaling process is completed successfully, the `KubeDB` enterprise operator update the replicas of the `MySQL` object.
+After the scaling process is completed successfully, the `KubeDB` enterprise operator updates the replicas of the `MySQL` object.

 First, we will wait for `MySQLOpsRequest` to be successful.
 Run the following command to watch `MySQlOpsRequest` cr,